Washington Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Washington

 The Bureau of Labor Statistics (BLS) does not provide salary data for bail recovery agents or bounty hunters, so we use data for private investigators (PIs) as a proxy.
-Private investigators in Washington earn the fourth highest average salary in the nation ($59,220).2 360 PIs are employed in the state; projections show that jobs for private investigators will increase by 19.5% between now and 2022.2,3 The table below provides employment numbers and salary data for some of the largest cities or metro areas in Washington.
+The Seattle-Tacoma-Bellevue metro area has one of the highest concentrations of private investigators in the nation.2 As of May 2021, Washington PIs earned an annual average salary of $69,990, with an estimated 530 working in the state.3 Projections estimate that jobs for private investigators will increase by 20.6% in Washington through 2030, with 400 average annual openings including replacements expected.4 The table below provides employment numbers and salary data for some of the largest cities or metro areas in Washington.

 Check out the following associations in Washington to grow your professional network and search for job opportunities.

-- Washington State Bail Agents Association – An association that advocates for bail agents and provides continuing education, networking opportunities, and resources.
+- Washington State Bail Agents Association (WSBAA): Advocates for bail agents and provides continuing education, networking opportunities, and resources.

-- Washington Association of Legal Investigators – An association for PIs in Washington that promotes education and training of licensed investigators in the state.
+- Washington Association of Legal Investigators (WALI): Promotes the education and training of licensed investigators in the state.

 1. US Census Bureau Quick Facts, Washington: https://www.census.gov/quickfacts/fact/table/WA/PST045221

 2. Bureau of Labor Statistics, Occupational Employment and Wages, May 2021, Private Investigators: https://www.bls.gov/oes/current/oes339021.htm

 3. Bureau of Labor Statistics, May 2021 State Occupational Employment and Wage Estimates, Washington: https://www.bls.gov/oes/current/oes_wa.htm